hex13/feedbacks/README.md

-Feedbacks - reactive blueprints for your Redux apps
+Feedbacks - Redux extension for pattern-matching and side-effects
 ===

 Feedbacks: